damnkittyworks/Local-LLMs-nonGPU-computers/performance-compare.md

-This page documents the tokens per second (tps) for the various models and devices I've tested using llama.cpp and the server.
+This page documents the tokens per second (tps) for the various models and devices I've tested using llama.cpp and the server unless noted.
 All devices, except for the Dell Xeon, are CPU only.

 ### Linux Mint